Create SEO-Friendly Content in 10 Simple Steps

-The title you choose needs to be unique to the page, works with search intent (see previous point), contain targeted keywords and motivates someone to click on it.
+The title you choose needs to be unique to the page, work with search intent (see the previous point), contain targeted keywords and motivate someone to click on it.
 That’s a lot to accomplish in such a short piece of text, which is why it needs to be optimised.

 Don’t just copy a paragraph from your piece and hope for the best.
 Take some time to construct something that will really stand out.
 If you can include a CTA, even better!